-Double Award Science is assessed in Year 11 by three module examinations taken in March and June.
-In Year 12 four further examinations are taken in June, one of which is a practical exam.
-There is also a Practical Assessment, completed and submitted towards the end of Year 12.
+Double Award Science is assessed in Year 11 by three GCSE module examinations taken in November, February and May.
+In Year 12 four further examinations are taken in June, one of which is a practical examination.
+There are also Practical Assessments, completed and submitted in class towards the end of Year 12.